Rabban Hormizd Monastery: History of the monastery

 Because of the fame of Rabban Hormizd, the monastery he founded became extremely important for the Church of the East.
 It flourished until the 10th century.
 Already, before the end of the 15th century, the Rabban Hormizd Monastery served as the patriarchal burial site.
 Yohannan Sulaqa was monk of the Rabban Hormizd Monastery before his travel to Rome to become the first Patriarch of the Chaldean Catholic Church.

-Between 1551 and the 18th century, the monastery became the official residence of the patriarchs of the Eliya line of the Church of the East, which was the oldest and largest patriarchal See of the Church of the East, the only one existing patriarchal line before the Sulaqa's 1553 split.
+Between 1551 and the 18th century, the convent became the official residence of the patriarchs of the Eliya line of the Church of the East, which was the oldest and largest patriarchal See of the Church of the East, the only one existing patriarchal line before the Sulaqa's 1553 split.
 Nine patriarchal graves, from 1497 to 1804, are still located in the corridor that leads to the cell of Rabban Hormizd.
 In about 1743, due to pestilence and the attacks of the Kurds, at the beginning of the Ottoman-Persian War (1743-1746).
+During the war in 1743, the army of Nader Shah attacked the monastery during their march on Mosul.
 After that, the monastery was left mainly unmanned.